A look at the design, market and legacy of Victorian pottery

 Majolica Spotlight: Vine and Strawberry Plates

-Certainly the most famous examples are from the afour mentioned Wedgwood.
+Certainly the most famous examples are from the afore mentioned Wedgwood.
 They made it in a number of different shapes and servers and a wide variety of color combinations including the Argenta color palette popular during the 1870's.
+The Argenta color was available in two sizes.

-It's a pattern they've been making almost continuously from the late 1800's until recently, in every pottery type from majolica to yellowware to drabware to bone china.
-In the post-war 1940's they reintroduced a majolica line without lead glaze with a distinctive yellow ground that has proven to be just as popular as the Victorian original.
+It's a pattern they've been making almost continuously from the 1800s until recently, in every pottery type from solid green to majolica to yellowware to drabware to bone china.
+In the post-war 1940's they reintroduced a majolica line without lead glaze in a distinctive yellow ground that has proven to be just as popular as the Victorian original with collectors.

 Wedgwood bone china Strawberry & Vine